loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 {{< img src="20251013_001.png" alt="proxmox serial installer" >}}

-I'm unsure why Ventoy worked, when writing the PBS ISO directly to a USB flash drive didn't.
+I'm unsure why Ventoy worked, when writing the PBS ISO directly to a USB flash drive with `dd` didn't.
 A few notes:

+- In addition to `dd` and Ventoy, I also tried [UNetbootin](https://unetbootin.github.io/), [KDE ISO Image Writer](https://apps.kde.org/isoimagewriter/), and [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager).
-- I was unable to set the [`nomodeset`](https://pbs.proxmox.com/docs/using-the-installer.html#nomodeset-kernel-param) kernel parameter, since I never got to the boot menu in the first place.
+- I was unable to set the [`nomodeset`](https://pbs.proxmox.com/docs/using-the-installer.html#nomodeset-kernel-param) kernel parameter in PBS, since I never got to the PBS boot menu in the first place.
 - The installation [documation](https://pbs.proxmox.com/docs/using-the-installer.html) says that the `Serial Console Debug Mode` "sets up the Linux kernel to use the (first) serial port of the machine for in- and output", but I was unsure how to trigger this manually.
 - I tried to edit the PBS ISO on the USB flash drive to change boot settings in `/boot/grub/grub.cfg`, but the filesystem seemed to be read-only, so I was unable to change anything (no matter how I wrote the ISO or how I mounted it).

 ## Boot issues

-If you install Proxmox and reboot, you'll end up with some sort of boot issue, like a kernel panic.
+If you install Proxmox using the above instructions and reboot, you'll end up with some sort of boot issue, like a kernel panic.

 ```
 [    3.747466] /dev/root: Can't open blockdev